Meaningful companies are built upon a strong timeless vision. Let’s look at some examples…

 The vision for a company must be robust for years at a time.
 Technologies, social networks, trends, all come and go, and a company must stay relevant regardless.
 Notice how Google doesn’t mention search, Amazon doesn’t mention books, and Twitter says nothing about apps or tweets.
 This is long term thinking.
 You can’t base your company around current technologies, trends, or other companies.
 It’s about what you are doing for your customers.
 If you set out to build “The Number One MP3 Player for Bebo Pages”, well, sorry about it.

-What start-ups need a vision
+What startups need a strong vision

 A vision lets you set goals that define your path and progress.
 For each goal, whether it’s “10% market share” or “100K Users”, you can plan a strategy for achieving it.
 A strategy lets you choose tactics, that is, different ways you can go about achieving it.
 Each tactic lets you pick your activities, the actual work to make it happen.